revoxhere/duino-coin/README.md

 <hr>

 If you want to run the programs from source, you may need to install some dependencies.
-Here's how to do it on debian-based distros(e.g. Ubuntu, Debian, raspian):
+Here's how to do it on debian-based distros (e.g. Ubuntu, Debian, Raspian):
 ```BASH
 sudo apt install python3 python3-pip git
 git clone https://github.com/revoxhere/duino-coin